“Memory is deceptive because it is colored by today’s events.” – Albert Einstein

 This is a great movie though may not be appropriate for schools.
 I still show it.
 The gist of the movie is that the main character cannot form new long term memories and keeps “waking up” to find himself in situations he doesn’t understand.
 He finds clever ways to remember things and finds himself the victim of other people’s manipulations.
 Connects well to the ideas above on memory and identity.

 I freakin love this movie.
 It has a lot of the same themes as the Matrix but much darker and came out a few years before.
 I don’t want to give away too much of the plot but this movie is great.
-I have never shown it to students but it’s a great movie nonetheless.
+I have never shown it to students but it’s great nonetheless.